mohamed-mfarag/qnap-client-lib/README.md

 # QNAP Container Station API Client

 This package provides a Go client for interacting with the QNAP Container Station API.
 It allows you to manage containers, applications, and volumes on your QNAP device programmatically.
-The package was build using reverse engineering for QNAP Container Station due to the unavaibility of an up to date API documenation, please consider this while using the client as code might change without notice after QNAP updates.
+The package was build using reverse engineering for QNAP Container Station due to the unavaibility of an up to date API documenation, please consider this while using the client as code might break without notice after QNAP updates.

 ## Supported QNAP Version
 QNAP NAS QuTS hero h5.1.8 | Container Station 3.0.7.891 (2024/05/09)